albertlatacz/java-repl/README.md

 Java REPL is a simple Read-Eval-Print-Loop for Java language.

 * Support for most of Java language constructs
+* Access from console as well as web terminal via browser
 * Create imports, methods, classes, enums and interfaces
 * Load classes from any jar file or directory (including web urls)
 * Load and evaluate expression from file